JoeWongSolutions/OOLanguageComparison/ErrorsAndExceptions.md

     at ThrowsExecp.main(File.java:8)
 ```

-* **Customized Exception Handling**
+* **Customized Exception Handling**:
    This is how we as programmers in Java do Exception Handling.
 There are five keywords we use when handling exceptions: `try`, `catch`,
    `throw`, `throws`, and `finally`.
 Statements believed possible to fail are placed within a `try` block.
 If an exception occurs, it is thrown.
 Code may also be caught within a `catch` block, and then handled accordingly.
 If we wish to manually throw an exception, we use the `throw`
    keyword.
 Exceptions thrown out of a method are specified by `throws`. `finally` will run any code that must be ran.

 An example of a try catch clause: